GoogleCloudPlatform/terraform-google-enterprise-genai/examples/machine-learning-pipeline/README.md

 * `roles/dataflow.worker`
 * `roles/storage.admin`

+A service account to run vertex model needs to be created.
+No role is required for the `vertex_model_sa`:
 `vertex_model_sa@prj-d-bu3machine-learning-[project-number].iam.gserviceaccount.com`

-No role is required for the `vertex_model_sa`.

-Run the command below to grant the notebook to be able to create jobs in BigQuery:
+Next step is to run the command below to grant the notebook to be able to create jobs in BigQuery:
 ```
 bq query --nouse_legacy_sql \
 'ALTER PROJECT `prj-d-bu3machine-learning-[project-number]` SET OPTIONS \
 (`region-us-central1.default_kms_key_name`="projects/[prj-d-kms-project-ID]/locations/us-central1/keyRings/sample-keyring/cryptoKeys/prj-d-bu3machine-learning");'
 ```

+It is also necessary to grant `roles/iam.serviceAccountUser` to the Compute Engine SA that has been created before.
+This service account can be found in the `prj-d-bu3machine-learning-[project-id]` an it`s format is `[project-number]-compute@developer.gserviceaccount.com`.

+Finally, it needs to be created a Service Account to run the workbench instance.
+This Service Account must have the following roles:

+* roles/cloudbuild.approver
+* roles/cloudbuild.serviceAccount
+* roles/cloudbuild.tokenAccessor
+* roles/cloudfunctions.admin
+* roles/cloudkms.admin
+* roles/compute.instanceAdmin.v1
+* roles/iam.serviceAccountUser
+* roles/aiplatform.admin

 #### 1. Run the notebook